 What Causes the Monsoon in India

-The southwest summer monsoon is attracted to India by a low pressure area that's caused by the extreme heat of the Thar Desert and adjoining areas, during summer.
+The monsoon is caused by differing temperature trends over the land and ocean.
+In India, the southwest summer monsoon is attracted by a low pressure area that's caused by the extreme heat of the Thar Desert and adjoining areas, during summer.
+During the monsoon, the wind direction reverses.
 Moisture-laden winds from the Indian Ocean come to fill up the void, but because they can't pass through the Himalaya region, they're forced to rise.
 The gain in altitude of the clouds results in a drop in temperature, bringing about rain.

 What can be Expected During the Monsoon in India